This page is for the academic year 2021-22. The current handbook year is 2022-23No such Code for pgprog: N2I101No such Code for pgprog: N5I101

 the learning outcomes of the module

-- The module will be delivered in a series of 10 three-hour seminars over term one.
+- The module will be delivered in a series of 8 hybrid lecture-seminars over term one.

-- By commenting on each otherâ€™s work and suggestions students will acquire both the capability to critically evaluate and improve their research.
+- By commenting on each otherâ€™s suggestions students will acquire both the capability and the attitude to critically evaluate and improve their research.

 - Learning will also occur through tutor-supported classrooms and through self-support learning groups, thus enabling students to develop their own effective research strategies and critical evaluation skills.

-- The summative assessment of the module is by a 3,000 word written assignment deploying relevant theories to contextualise a problem in a field relevant to the student.
+- Summative assessment of the module is by a 3,000 word written assignment assessing a chosen theory in a field relevant to the student.

 Teaching Methods and Learning Hours